aivancov/study/README.md

-# study
+# Study
-Projects for courses
+## Projects for courses

+A repo to submit homework for geekbrains course.